Lie groups and Lie algebras: Fundamental representations of classical Lie algebras

 It is important to be able to realize the spin representations explicitly.
 The reason it is somewhat tricky is that these representations don't occur in tensor powers of $V$ (as they have half-integer weights).
 However, the tensor product of a spin representation with its dual, $S\otimes S^*$, has integer weights and does express in terms of $V$.
 So we need to extract "the square root" from this representation, in the sense that ``the space of vectors of size $n$ is the square root of the space of square matrices of size $n$".
 This is the idea behind the Clifford algebra construction.

-\begin{definition} Let $V$ be a finite dimensional vector space over an algebraically closed field ${\bf k}$ of characteristic $\ne 2$ with a nondegenerate symmetric inner product $(,)$.
+\begin{definition} Let $V$ be a finite dimensional vector space over a field ${\bf k}$ of characteristic $\ne 2$ with a nondegenerate symmetric inner product $(,)$.
 The {\bf Clifford algebra} ${\rm Cl}(V)$ is the algebra generated by vectors $v\in V$ with defining relations

 \end{definition} Thus for $a,b\in V$ we have

 This is a deformation of the exterior algebra $\wedge V$ which is defined in the same way but $v^2=0$.
 More precisely, ${\rm Cl}(V)$ has a filtration (defined by setting $\deg(v)=1$, $v\in V$) such that the associated graded algebra receives a surjective map $\phi: \wedge V\to {\rm gr}{\rm Cl}(V)$.
 We will show that this is a nice (``flat") deformation, in the sense that $\dim {\rm Cl}(V)=\dim \wedge V=2^{\dim V}$, so that $\phi$ is an isomorphism.
 This is a kind of Poincar\'e-Birkhoff-Witt theorem (namely, it is similar to the PBW theorem for Lie algebras, and in fact a special case of one if you pass from Lie algebras to more general Lie superalgebras).
 Namely, we have the following theorem.